jlorieau/pocket-chemist-nmr/BUGS.md

    zero-filling, the current approach is likely indistinguishable from the better approach--i.e. when zero filled to 512 points, the spectral width is only incorrect by 0.2% and frequencies in between are only incorrect by a fraction of that amount.
+The solution to this problem is to use freq_range_type, time_range_type and unit_range_type NMRSpectrum attributes to switch between NMRPipe-type ranges in tests and to use correct range types by default.
+The corresponding NMRSpectrum range_hz, range_ppm, array_hz, array_s give the correct range values.